Information for victims

 On 1 January 2015, the Government of Palestine ("Palestine") lodged a declaration under article 12(3) of the Rome Statute of the International Criminal Court (“Rome Statute” and “Court” or “ICC”) accepting the jurisdiction of the Court over alleged crimes committed "in the occupied Palestinian territory, including East Jerusalem, since June 13, 2014".
 On 2 January 2015, Palestine acceded to the Rome Statute by depositing its instrument of accession with the UN Secretary-General.
 The Rome Statute entered into force for Palestine on 1 April 2015.

-On 22 May 2018, pursuant to articles 13(a) and 14 of the Rome Statute, Palestine referred the Situation and specifically requested the Prosecutor “to investigate, in accordance with the temporal jurisdiction of the Court, past, ongoing and future crimes within the court's jurisdiction, committed in all parts of the territory of the State of Palestine.”
+On 22 May 2018, pursuant to articles 13(a) and 14 of the Rome Statute, Palestine referred the Situation in Palestine for investigation by the Office of the Prosecutor and specifically requested the Prosecutor “to investigate, in accordance with the temporal jurisdiction of the Court, past, ongoing and future crimes within the court's jurisdiction, committed in all parts of the territory of the State of Palestine”, specifying that “[t]he State of Palestine comprises the Palestinian Territory occupied in 1967 by Israel, as defined by the 1949 Armistice Line, [which] includes the West Bank, including East Jerusalem, and the Gaza Strip” (see Palestine Article 14 Referral, fn.
+4).

 On 20 December 2019, the Prosecutor announced that following a thorough, independent and objective assessment of the reliable information available to the Office, the preliminary examination into this Situation had concluded with the determination that all the statutory criteria under the Rome Statute for the opening of an investigation had been met.
 The Prosecutor also clarified that the Office is satisfied that war crimes have been or are being committed in the West Bank, including East Jerusalem, and the Gaza Strip.

-On 5 February 2021, Pre-Trial Chamber I, after considering the Prosecutor’s Request, as well as submissions from victims, States, organisations and scholars, decided, by majority, that the Court’s territorial jurisdiction in the Situation in Palestine extends to the territories occupied by Israel since 1967 namely Gaza and the West Bank, including East Jerusalem.
+On 5 February 2021, Pre-Trial Chamber I, after considering the Prosecutor’s Request, as well as submissions from legal representatives on behalf of victims, States, organisations and scholars, decided, by majority, that the Court’s territorial jurisdiction in the Situation in Palestine extends to the territories occupied by Israel since 1967, namely Gaza and the West Bank, including East Jerusalem.

-On 3 March 2021, the ICC Prosecutor confirmed the initiation of an investigation by the ICC Office of the Prosecutor into the Situation in Palestine.
+On 3 March 2021, the then ICC Prosecutor, Ms Fatou Bensouda, confirmed the initiation of an investigation by her Office into the Situation in Palestine.

 What is the scope of the investigation into the Palestine Situation?